particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 The P2 requires regulated 3.3VDC at 500 mA.
 An voltage regulator is required on your base board if powering by USB (5V), LiPo (3.7V), or an external power source.

+As of the first half of 2022, supply chain constraints are affecting the availability of voltage regulator components.
+There is no Device OS software dependency on the voltage regulator so you can choose any model as long as it meets the voltage and current requirements.

+- This is often a switching regulator to save space, but this is not required.
+  - The Photon used a Richtek RT8008 (3.3V), which is hard to procure.
+  - The Argon used a Torex XCL223, which is no longer available.
+The pin compatible XCL224 is also no longer available.
+- If the voltage is close to 3.3V, such as 5V USB, a linear regulator can be used.

 ### No 5V tolerance!

 On Gen 2 devices (STM32F205), most pins are 5V tolerant.
 This is not the case for Gen 3 (nRF52840) and the P2 (RTL872x).
 You must not exceed 3.3V on any GPIO pin, including ports such as serial, I2C, and SPI.